-Brent Leatherwood serves as Vice President of External Affairs and Chief of Staff for the ERLC.
+Brent Leatherwood currently serves as Acting President of the ERLC, as well as Vice President of External Affairs and Chief of Staff.
 Before coming to the ERLC, he served as the executive director of the Tennessee Republican Party from December 2012 to December 2016, where he managed the organization’s campaign apparatus at the federal, state and local levels.
 He also worked on Capitol Hill as a senior legislative aide to former Rep. Connie Mack, R-Fla.
 Brent and his wife Meredith have three children and are members of The Church at Avenue South, where Brent serves as a deacon.

 Elizabeth Graham serves as Vice President of Operations and Life Initiatives for the ERLC.
-She provides leadership, guidance and strategy for life and women’s initiatives and provides oversight to other strategic projects as needed.
-Additionally, she directs the leadership, management and operations for all ERLC events.
+She is responsible for developing and managing pro life strategies as well as women’s initiatives.
+She also oversees development, planning and execution of all ERLC events.
 Elizabeth is a graduate of the University of Tennessee and Southeastern Baptist Theological Seminary.
-She is married to Richmond, and they have a son and a daughter.
+She and her husband Richmond enjoy raising their two children in east Tennessee.

 Lauren Brown serves as Stand for Life Logistics and Operations Administrator.
 Lauren is originally from Mississippi and graduated from Delta State University.
 She and her husband Seth live in North Carolina where they are raising their three children.
 They are members at Imago Dei Church in Raleigh.

-Marie Delph serves as the Deputy Communications Director.
-Her primary duties are editing, web management, and project management.
-Marie came to the ERLC in 2010, having previously served three years as a staff writer for the International Mission Board.
-She moved to the Nashville area in 2009 when she married her husband, Zach.
-She and her husband have two sons.
+Marie Delph serves as the Web Manager for the ERLC.
+Her primary duties are web and project management.
+Marie came to the ERLC in 2010, having previously served three years as a Staff Writer for the International Mission Board.
+She and her husband, Zach, have two sons.

 Ashlee Garcia serves as Stand for Life Senior Manager for the ERLC.
 Ashlee is a graduate of Oklahoma Baptist University and Southwestern Baptist Theological Seminary.
 She and her husband Greg reside in Texas, and they have one daughter.